 Availing home-loans at the time of buying houses for sale in Kolkata is a well-expected norm.
 However, most buyers opt to put down the minimum requisite as a down-payment and convert the remainder of the amount due into EMIs that are paid over the next 15-to-20 years.
 While this strategy does fetch multiple tax advantages, taking on a large financial debt can prove to be a burden in the long-run.
 If possible, you must always try to pay the largest possible down-payment without compromising on essential liquidity to avoid paying prohibitive amounts of money in interest payments.

 While most of us buy a home in order to inhabit the premises with our family and loved ones, the investment aspect of residential real estate should not be ignored.
 While inspecting houses in Kolkata, you must also compare and base eventual purchase decisions on the prevailing rental yield and resale of the area.
 Compare growth numbers in rental income over a 10-year period with an annual escalation of 7-11% every year to understand the rent you could earn on your property if you let your premises out.
 A similar method of calculation can be used while exploring the resale value of properties in Kolkata.

 The city of Kolkata is a wonderful place to live a balanced life at the intersection of commerce and culture.
 The city offers an exciting combination of the old-world heritage set securely in the advancements and infrastructure of the modern age.
 If you want to buy houses in Kolkata, you must be wary of certain legal and financial considerations that arise at the time of purchase.
 Being aware of these pitfalls will help you choose wisely and build a home that fulfills your life for a long time to come.

-You can also check out our blog “Flats in Kolkata: A Buying Guide for Luxury, Premium, and Budgeted Buyers” for your reference.
+You can also check out our blog “Flats in Kolkata: A Buying Guide for Luxury, Premium, and Budgeted Buyers” and “What’s the Difference between Home and House” for your reference.